 How to resize tmpfs without losing data

 Definition from Wikipedia: tmpfs is a temporary file storage paradigm implemented in many Unix-like operating systems.
-It is intended to appear as a mounted file system, but data is stored in volatile memory instead of a persistent storage device.
+It is designed to appear as a mounted file system, but the data is stored in volatile memory rather than on a persistent storage device.
 A similar construction is a RAM disk, which appears as a virtual disk drive and hosts a disk file system.

 To resize tmpfs without lose any data, remount it instead of umount tmpfs and mount it again.
-Increasing and decreasing the size is also possible.
+It is also possible to increase or decrease the size.

 The syntax: